sbsacademiccouncil/Summer-Opportunities/README.md

 # Summer Opportunities Directory — Technical Documentation

+For those who want to recreate or edit the site.

-**File:** `summer-opportunities.html`
+**File:** `index.html`
 **Type:** Single self-contained static HTML file (HTML + CSS + JavaScript, no build step, no external JS frameworks, no server/backend)
 **Maintained by:** The Stony Brook School Academic Council

 This document describes the site as currently built, in enough detail that it could be reconstructed from scratch.
 It also contains a **pending, unapproved spec** for the next feature (program comparison) at the end — see the note there before building it.

 > **Process rule (per site owner):** Any future change to the website must first be reflected in this documentation, presented for confirmation, and only implemented after approval.
-Update this file *before* editing `summer-opportunities.html`, not after.
+Update this file *before* editing `index.html`, not after.

 ---